MissGuided/dev-php-test/README.md

 # PHP practical technical test
 Create a RESTful API using any PHP libraries, skeletons or frameworks or choose to create with standard PHP.
+1. Clone the repo
+1. Create a branch from `develop` using your name
+1. Create a standard API
+1. After an hour you will be asked to show your code

+NB.
+This task is for 1 hour and is more about how you go about the task and code quality rather than completing the task

 ## Local LAMP Stack
 To create this project you will need a local LAMP stack, this has been created for you.